-Bankruptcy Lawyers in Riverside and San Bernardino Counties
+Bankruptcy Lawyers in Riverside, Orange, Los Angeles, and San Bernardino Counties

-Representing Debtors, Creditors, Trustees and Interested Parties in Chapter 7, 11, 12 & 13 Filings with Attorneys Serving Southern California
+Attorneys Representing Debtors, Creditors, Trustees and Interested Parties in Chapter 7, 11, 12 & 13 Bankruptcy Filings in Southern California

 Bankruptcy is a legal tool that should be considered when you are faced with debt that you cannot pay.
 If you are considering filing for bankruptcy, the attorneys at Talkov Law can help you get back on sound financial footing.
 While sometimes we are able to develop workout plans with creditors that do not require bankruptcy, we are also able to provide relief under the Bankruptcy Code.
 Even further, we are experienced in negotiating fair resolutions with the trustee on behalf of creditors, debtors and interested parties when these issues arise.
 To the extent a fair resolution cannot be reached, we are ready and able to bring the matter forward to the court to obtain a judicial resolution.

 Are you an individual or business owner that needs relief from your debt?
 The bankruptcy attorneys at Talkov Law can help.
 Contact us today at (951) 888-3300 for a free analysis of your situation.

 Often times, Talkov Law is involved after a debtor has filed for bankruptcy protection.
 In those situations, we often represent:

 - Creditors in Bankruptcy and Adversary Proceedings

 - Bankruptcy Trial Lawyers for Interested Parties in Bankruptcy and Adversary Proceedings, including co-owners of property, ex-spouses of a debtor, family members of a debtor, business partners of a debtor and others who may become involved in a bankruptcy